epics-containers/epics-containers.github.io/docs/explanations/rootless.md

 - Permissions on the files inside the developer container need to be set with *sudo chown* at startup
 - Developer containers will sometimes have issues with git repo permissions
 - docker compose deployed IOCs do run as root and write any generated files as root in host mounted folders (this needs fixing)
+- UIDGID is required to be passed to the compose file for phoebus to make sure it runs as the correct user (but would not be needed at all for rootless)

 ## Proposed solution